wesleyrodriguessantos/spotify-clone/README.md

 ## Start Dev Environment for VSCode

 1. Open project folder in `VSCode`
-2. Run the command in your terminal `npm install tailwindcss@latest postcss@latest autoprefixer@latest`
 2. Install `Live Server` extension
 3. Right click `index.html` > `Open with Live Server`
 4. Access the **generated address** in your browser 🚀